jmyers7/book/_sources/chapters/theory-to-practice.md

 is the density of $\mathcal{N}(b,a^2)$, and so {eq}`trans-eqn` shows that, provided {eq}`norm-eqn` is true, the data point $y_i$ is the $(i-1/2)/m$-quantile of $\mathcal{N}(b,a^2)$.
 Thus, the empirical quantiles match the (theoretical) model quantiles of $\mathcal{N}(b,a^2)$, which justifies the observation in the box above.

 So, the standard normal model is a bad fit---even worse than the first normal model.
-But remember that the plots of the CDFs and PDFs suggest that the Airbnb dataset is _log-normal_, in the sense that its log transform is well modeled by a normal distribution.
-To confirm this, let's check a QQ-plot of the log transform against standard normal quantiles:
+But remember that we discovered the Airbnb dataset is _log-normal_, in the sense that its log transform is well modeled by a normal distribution.
+To confirm this, let's check a QQ-plot of the log-transformed data against standard normal quantiles:

 ```{code-cell} ipython3
 :tags: [hide-input]